Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-As a second example, let’s trace the execution of the following statements, which display a series of “countdown” messages:
+As a second example, let's trace the execution of the following statements, which display a series of “countdown” messages:

 ```C
 i = 10;